-The OAD will be organizing a webinar on its 2022 call for proposals on Friday, May 20 at 1400 UTC.
+The OAD will be organizing a webinar on its 2023 call for proposals on Monday, May 15 at 1100 UTC.
 The session is targeted at anyone interested in applying for the annual call for proposals.
 Participants will given a brief introduction to astronomy-for-development and provided information on the call.
-The OAD’s review panel members will share a few tips on writing a good proposal.
-Finally, some of the past successful applicants will share their experience of preparing an OAD proposal.
+Some of the past successful applicants will share their experience of preparing an OAD proposal.
 We will also conduct a short demo on using chatGPT to improve a proposal.

 Any questions submitted at the time of webinar registration will be answered during the session.

-Answers to some of the questions asked at/before the webinar.
+Answers to some of the questions asked in the past

 - What is the maximum amount one can apply for?

 There is no maximum amount set by the OAD.
 In the past, we have provided grants from 600 Euro up to 13000 Euro.
 The total amount for the call is 120,000 Euro which is normally divided between 10 to 15 projects.

 The OAD is a non-profit but there are no restrictions against products or initiatives that have potential to be commercialized.
 In fact, such projects can be seen positively since they will have their own funds to continue the work in the future.

 - What is the maximum amount for the purchase of scientific equipment?
 If I need $20,000 for equipment and mobility.

 There is no policy excluding the use of OAD grants for equipment purchase.
 But the OAD is not meant to fund scientific research and infrastructure.
 It must be shown clearly how this purchase will directly improve societal conditions in the short-and-medium-term.
 The amount of $20,000 is larger than the maximum we have funded previously (see answer to Q1).

 - Which kind of physics project proposals are mostly likely to be funded?